Plebware/PlebWaveFrontier/index.md

 title: The Origin of Plebware
 ---

-# The Origin of Plebware

-... (rest of your content stays exactly the same) ...

 # 🧭 The Origin of Plebware

 Plebware began as a practical philosophy long before it became a website, a development concept, or a computing ecosystem.